A Sleek, Modern Getaway with Vineyards, Fine Dining and an Irresistible Infinity Pool

 Nestled in one of the Mornington Peninsula’s most stunning landscapes, boutique hotel Jackalope has been a highly desired destination since opening in 2017.
 Situated in Merricks North, on one side, rows of vineyards point toward rolling hills as far as the eye can see, and on the other, vineyards end and the unique Australian flora of eucalypt greens and gold begin.

 A property with an incredibly rich heritage, the vineyards were first planted in 1989 but the original homestead – Willow Creek – dates back 144 years.
 Purchased in 2013 by businessman Louis Li, he commissioned Melbourne-based architecture and interior design studio Carr – led by Sue Carr – to design the destination hotel.
+Brand identity and place-making has been executed by Melbourne-based Studio Ongarato.

 Driving up Balnarring Road, we take a sharp left at a very distinct Jackalope sign, further along the driveway along the vineyard’s edge the level of intrigue is heightened as there is no building in sight.
 Suddenly, the dark facade of the hotel comes into view, a black aluminium rectangular structure that sure enough continues to build up the intrigue.